 Overview

 Tourmakeady Waterfall sits in the heart of Tourmakeady Wood, a millennium‑forest project on the edge of Lough Mask in south‑west County Mayo.
-The waterfall drops over a series of stepped rocks into a tranquil pool, framed by towering oaks, heather‑clad rocks and the gentle hum of the surrounding woodland.
+The cascade drops over a series of stepped rocks into a tranquil pool, framed by towering oaks, ash, rowan and birch, with heather‑clad rocks adding colour in spring.
 It is a favourite stop for locals and visitors alike, offering a peaceful slice of nature just a short drive from Westport or the historic village of Cong.

 History & Background